 Cost-sharing begins on the first day of admission to the hospital.
 Cost-sharing does not apply to the date of discharge.
-If you are transferred from one hospital to another, a new inpatient hospital cost-sharing will be applied.
-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the same cost-sharing you would pay at a network hospital inpatient hospital stay.
+If you are transferred from one hospital to another, a new inpatient hospital costsharing will be applied.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the same cost-sharing you would pay at a network hospital is charged for each inpatient hospital stay.